matteozanatta/amazon-react-clone/README.md

 ## Resources used in the project
 - **React library** to handle front-end objects
-  - Use of state, dispatch, reducer, useEffect
+  - Use of useState, useEffect
 - **Redux library** to handle state interactions and state management (cart and user)
+  - Use of dispatch, selector, reducer
 - **React-persist** to avoid refreshing Redux state on every page reloading
 -